 Step 5: Follow the on-screen instructions to complete the system restore.

-This way will help you fix the Your PC Ran Into a Problem and Needs to Restart message quickly and effectively.
+This way will help you fix the “Windows 10 Your PC ran into a problem and needs to restart” messages quickly and effectively.

-In some cases, your PC will crash and appear a message to restart if the driver is outdated.
+In some cases, “Your PC ran into a problem and needs to restart” appear a message to restart if the graphic driver is outdated.

 This can be a problem and you need to search and update drivers for your computer, laptop.
 To do that, go to the manufacturer’s website and download the latest drivers for your device.